 Miscalculating both calories burned and calories consumed is an easy mistake and until someone discovers how to lose weight without a calorie deficit, taking the time to ensure both calories out and calories in are accurate can help with achieving weight loss.

-Another thing to consider is when working towards a calorie deficit without exercise is diet fatigue.
+Another thing to consider is when working towards a deficit in calories without exercising is diet fatigue.
 If dieting has been a way of life for quite a while, it might be a good idea to take a break and work to reset your metabolism because dieting to hard or too long can lead to plateaus.
 This can be done by dedicating a few weeks to eating maintenance-level calories; once excessive hunger or exhaustion has subsided, rotating back into diet mode might prompt weight loss.

 If tracking is being painstakingly managed and no weight has been lost, seeing a doctor should be the next course of action.
 A healthcare professional can perform tests that will look for metabolic, hormonal, or other issues that could keep an individual from losing weight and potentially prescribe a course for treatment.